flyflypeng/Algorithms-Book-Code/README.md

 # Introduction
-This repository is used for storing implementation of basic algorithm, and all the code is written in C++.
-All the code will be organized with chapter number.
+This repository is used for storing implementation of basic algorithm, and all the code is written in C++ and it will be organized by chapter number.

 # Feedback
 If code is incorrect in someplace, please email it to me or write issues to me, i am glad to receiver your guys advice.